- Files and Folders Backup

-You can also reboot computer and hit a key (may be F12 or F11), then a window will pop-up below, and then select the first boot device: “Realtek PXE B02 D00” and press Enter.
+You can also reboot the computer and hit a key (may be F12 or F11), then a window will pop-up below, and then select the first boot device: “Realtek PXE B02 D00” and press Enter.

 Finally, you can see the following screenshot, this means your computer is booting from PXE network.
-You may need to wait for a few minutes depending on the speed of network and the size of bootable image file.
+You may need to wait for a few minutes depending on the speed of the network and the size of the bootable image file.

 If you want to learn more cases about setting BIOS, please visit How to Set PXE Boot in BIOS?

-AOMEI PXE Boot software can make bare metals boot and offer environment to install or maintain system without using CD-ROM or USB flash drive.
+AOMEI PXE Boot software can make bare metals boot and offer an environment to install or maintain system without using CD-ROM or USB flash drive.
 With the tool, whatever enterprise or personals, maintaining systems in many clients will be easier.
 Notably to enterprises and associates, they don’t need to handle one by one.
 You can have a try.

 - You may need to wait 1~2 minutes for the PXE boot process.